alifiyah29/SyncroVerse/README.md

      ```

 5. **Accessing the App**
-   - Once both servers are running, open [http://localhost:3000](http://localhost:3000) in your browser to access CollabConnect.
+   - Once both servers are running, open [http://localhost:3000](http://localhost:3000) in your browser to access SyncroVerse.

 ### Additional Setup for Cloud Hosting